ethereum-optimism/superchain-ops/tasks/eth/011-1-proto-ver+ownership-transfers/VALIDATION.md

   **Meaning:** Transfers ownership to the Foundation Upgrades Safe.
 The Tenderly simulation should
     recognize this as a change to the `_owner` value.

-More background on `ProtocolVersions` state validation can be found [here](../common/protocol-versions.md), including a description of expected event emissions.
+More background on `ProtocolVersions` state validation can be found [here](../common/protocol-versions.md), including how to compute the key above, and a description of expected event emissions.

 ### `0x229047fed2591dbec1ef1118d64f7af3db9eb290` (`SystemConfig`)